openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 - End to end testing with pods using volumes from the Shared Resource CSI driver
 - Sufficient time for feedback
 - User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- CSI Inline Volumes is promoted to GA in OCP along with the admission plugin

 #### Removing a deprecated feature